Bearded seal: Vocalization

-Conservation status
+Conservation status and subsistence hunting

 On March 28, 2008, the U.S. National Marine Fisheries Service initiated a status review under the Endangered Species Act (ESA) to determine if listing this species under the ESA is warranted.
 All bearded seals are protected under the Marine Mammal Protection Act, and determined by the IUCN to be classified as a "least concern" for extinction.
 This classification was determined due to various factors including, widespread distribution, stable population size, as well as alternating prey resources.
-NOAA determined that the factors influencing any change in conservancy status of the bearded seal may include: loss of sea ice by climate change, bycatch from commercial fishing gear, and hunting.
-Their main predators include polar bears; however, typically pups around age 2 are attacked within birthing lairs, leaving older juveniles and adults commonly unharmed.
+NOAA determined that the factors influencing any change in conservancy status of the bearded seal may include loss of sea ice by climate change, bycatch from commercial fishing gear, and hunting.
 Due to climate change, factors such as loss of sea ice, as well as decrease in prey population may create negative results on the bearded seal population in the future.
 Therefore, monitoring of the species as well as influences of human activity, will be vital to ensure species stability.

+Bearded seals are an important food source for the Inuit of the Arctic coast.
+The Inuit language name for the seal is ugjuk (plural: ugjuit) or oogrook or oogruk.
+The Inuit preferred the ringed seal for food and blubber; the meat was eaten and the blubber burnt in the kudlik (stone lamp).
+The skin of the bearded seal is tougher than that of other seals and was used to make shoes, whips, dog sled harnesses, coverings for a wooden frame boat (the umiak) and summer tents known as tupiq.